 Copies of the permit application and maps of the proposed area may be viewed at:

 - Surrey City Hall, 13450 – 104 Ave, Surrey, BC V3T 1V8

 - Lake Cowichan Town Hall, 39 South Shore Road, Lake Cowichan, BC V0R 2G0

 - City of Castlegar, 460 Columbia Avenue, Castlegar, B.C.
 V1N 1G7

 Anyone wishing to contribute information about the treatment site for the evaluation of this permit application must send copies of the information to both the applicant at the address above and the administrator under the Integrated Pest Management Act within 30 days of the publication of this notice:

 Ministry of Environment and Climate Change Strategy, Suite 200 – 10470 152 Street, Surrey BC V3R 0Y3

-The Canadian Food Inspection Agency and FLNRORD annual gypsy moth trapping program was completed for 2018.
+The Canadian Food Inspection Agency and FLNRORD annual gypsy moth trapping program was completed for 2019.
 Pheromone traps were placed across the province in high risk areas and major transportation corridors to detect the presence of male gypsy moths that have been brought into B.C. from infested parts of eastern North America.
+Trapping density was increased in areas where moths were caught in previous year's trapping or where recent treatments occurred.
 A total of 55moths were caught in 22 different locations, primarily in the Lower Mainland/ Fraser Valley and southern Vancouver Island and one unusual find near Castelgar in the southern interior of the province.

 Green Waste Information for Surrey & Delta Residents